thoory/Course-Manager/README.md

 # scheduler

-## LO54 TP instructions
+## JEE course, instructions for practical class
-Create a planner for a private school using JEE with Maven, Hibernate and JUnit.
+Create a planner for a private school using Maven, Hibernate and JUnit.

 ## How to use it